flokoe/dotfiles/README.md

 If you want to use the repo anyway, that's how it works:

-To link the repo files to the correct location I have decided to use stow because it is easy to use and install and has no big dependencies.
+To link the repo files to the correct location I have decided to use [GNU Stow](https://www.gnu.org/software/stow/) because it is easy to use and install and has no big dependencies.
 So first you have to install stow.
 This is easily done with the package manager of your distro.
 For Example in debian (you need to be root or use sudo):
 ```
 apt-get install stow
 ```